matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 6. Overprocessing (Kajō kakō)

 Overprocessing is doing more work than necessary for the same result.
-In software, it’s overengineering, unnecessary abstraction, or process overhead added _"just in case."_
+In software, it's overengineering, unnecessary abstraction, or process overhead added _"just in case."_

 Complexity accumulates quietly — every extra layer, meeting, or document increases cognitive load and slows adaptation.
-The result is a system that’s heavy where it should be light.
+The result is a system that's heavy where it should be light.

 Reducing overprocessing means matching effort to value — choosing simplicity, clarity, and sufficiency over theoretical perfection.